jamesmh/coravel/README.md

 [![CircleCI](https://circleci.com/gh/jamesmh/coravel/tree/master.svg?style=svg)](https://circleci.com/gh/jamesmh/coravel/tree/master)

-**Note: Coravel is unstable as it's in the "early" stages of development.
-Once version 2 is released Coravel will be considered stable.
-Please use with this in mind :)**

 Coravel allows you to build .Net Core apps using a simple, expressive and straightforward syntax that allows you to focus on **your app**.
 Let Coravel tackle the configuration and infrastructural details for you - and **build your app**!

 > In other words, Coravel simply makes your code say what it does.